google/zetasql/docs/query-syntax.md

 and 10 rows of value `VN`.
 The number of distinct countries in this example is two.
 With 1% uniform sampling, it is statistically probable that all the sampled rows are from the `US` and none of them are from the `VN` partition.
-As a result, the output of the second query does not contain the `SUM` estimate for the group `VN`.
+As a result, the output of the second query doesn't contain the `SUM` estimate for the group `VN`.
 We refer to this as the _missing-group problem_, which can be solved with [stratified sampling][stratified-sampling].